Daniel-Hardie/summer-of-tech/snotbot/Amazon API Gateway.md

 ## Overview

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) allows you to create APIs in AWS.
-The API Gateway is commonly used as a triggering point for some process, e.g. a payload is received by an API within the API Gateway and its cotents are then sent to another AWS service for processing.
+The API Gateway is commonly used as a triggering point for some process, e.g. a payload is received by an API within the API Gateway and its contents are then sent to another AWS service for processing.

 ## What is an API?